Ayush-Shukla02/YumYumYard/README.md

 -   Cart

     -   If item quantity is decreased to 0 then the cart become unresponsive.
-        -   Try using use Effect when quantity becomes 0
+        -   Try using use Effect when quantity becomes

+-   Checkout

+    -   After successfull payment completion the cart is not cleared

 -   Dashboard: